Lucky Star Owners Deny Counterfeit Product Belongs to Them, South Africans Still Want Answers

 The retailer also launched an investigation into the incident after the product was found in Woolworths-labelled cartons.

-The retailer said it was aware of police investigations into the counterfeit operation and believed that the product may have been part of an imported shipment that was rejected after it failed to meet stringent quality control standards.
+The retailer said it was aware of police investigations into the counterfeit operation and believed that it may have been part of a shipment that was rejected after it failed to meet Woolworths' quality control standards:

 “In the event of a product being rejected, it becomes the immediate responsibility of the supplier to collect and dispose of the stock from our warehouse responsibly.
-We have launched our own investigation to determine why this process was not adhered to in this instance, Woolworths said.
+We have launched our own investigation to determine why this process was not adhered to in this instance."

 South Africans have their say